hannotify/hanno.codes/_posts/2024-09-17-java-23-has-arrived.md

 #### Module Import Declarations

 This JEP introduces _module import declarations_, and they have the form `import module M;`.
-A module import declarations imports all of the public top-level classes and interfaces in the packages exported by the module `M` to the current module.
+A module import declaration imports all of the public top-level classes and interfaces in the packages exported by the module `M` to the current module.
 Any indirect exports by the module `M` will also be made available by a module import declaration.

-For example, if you write `import module java.sql`, it means your class will be able to read classes and interfaces from the packages `java.sql` and `javax.sql` (because they are exported by the module [java.sql](https://docs.oracle.com/en/java/javase/22/docs/api/java.sql/module-summary.html#packages-summary)).
-On top of that, because java.sql pulls in three other modules transitively, any exported packages from those modules will also be available in your class.
+For example, if you write `import module java.sql`, it means your class will be able to read classes and interfaces from the packages `java.sql` and `javax.sql` (because they are exported by the module [`java.sql`](https://docs.oracle.com/en/java/javase/22/docs/api/java.sql/module-summary.html#packages-summary)).
+On top of that, because `java.sql` pulls in three other modules transitively, any exported packages from those modules will also be available.

 #### Ambiguous Imports